The simplest, but one of the best: Pico de Gallo Salsa. Spicy, fresh flavor that begs for crisp tortilla chips, and ready in 30 minutes or less!

 This is a great recipe to have on hand for casual gatherings, barbecues, and game nights.
 It's versatile, delicious, and looks beautiful.
 Who's going to say no to salsa?
 Certainly not me.

 🔪 How to make Pico de Gallo Salsa:

 Step 1: Have everything ready

 Wash and pat dry your fresh vegetables.
-Have ready a cutting board, sharpened knife, and a large bowl to hold everything.
+Have ready a cutting board, a sharpened knife, and a large bowl to hold everything.
 Also have at hand a compost bucket or bowl for the seeds, stems, etc. that you'll be discarding.

 Step 2: Cut the tomatoes

 Cut the tomatoes in half and scoop out the seeds and pulp.
 Dice the tomatoes and place them in the bowl.